 - Check your W2 deductions – Just like with checking all your policies, check your tax deductions for any new claims you can make for more take-home pay.

-- Carpool – This can save you time, money, stress, and car maintenance just by travelling to work with a coworker.
+- Carpool – This can save you time, money, stress, and car maintenance just by traveling to work with a coworker.

 - Ask for a Raise – If you’ve been with the same employer for quite a while without any changes, it may be time to ask for a raise.
 You can calculate your salary worth on payscale.com